openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 Depending on the components changed, you need to submit the email to a specific mailing list.
-For some guidance on which mailing list to use, see the `list <#figuring-out-the-mailing-list-to-use>`__ at the beginning of this section.
+For some guidance on which mailing list to use, see the
+:ref:`list <dev-manual/common-tasks:submitting a change to the yocto project>` at the beginning of this section.
 For a description of all the available mailing lists, see the ":ref:`Mailing Lists <resources-mailinglist>`" section in the Yocto Project Reference Manual.